Counseling Degrees & Licenses in Wyoming

 Pursuing a counseling career in the state of Wyoming can be an excellent investment.
 Only one accredited counseling degree program currently operates in the state.
 The small number of professionals able to train in Wyoming each year compared with the scale of local demand suggests newly trained professionals will find significant local opportunities for years to come.

 In the years before the Covid-19 pandemic, Wyoming had higher suicide and alcohol use disorder rates than the national average.
 In the late 2010s, the percentage of Wyoming residents with mild or moderate mental illness who did not receive mental health treatment in the most recent year was also higher than the national average.
-Multiple rankings of the 2020 Mental Health America report show Wyoming ranks poorly for both adult and youth populations.
+In the 2023 Mental Health America report, Wyoming consistently scores poorly for both adult and youth populations across several rankings.
 Such metrics, as well as the geography and infrastructure of the state, indicate Wyoming has a pressing need for additional counseling professionals.

 Read on to discover how to join various counseling careers in Wyoming, including detailed information about the academic program offered by the University of Wyoming.